Takashiidobe/notes/src/books/the-c-programming-language/the-c-programming-language-chapter-1.md

 ## Exercise 1-23

 > Write a program to remove all comments from a C program.
-Don\'t forget
+Don't forget
 > to handle quoted strings and character constants properly.
 C comments
 > do not nest.